 If the stock is worthless, you can list it and if the Trustee abandons it then it will belong to you.
 However, at the moment of filing your Chapter 7 Bankruptcy, all your property technically belongs to the Trustee.

-69) Will I have a life after bankruptcy?
+69. Will I have a life after bankruptcy?

 Absolutely.
 Most persons can purchase a car within a year after discharge and obtain a home mortgage within 2 years at reasonable rates.
 Some landlords may require a co-signer for a lease.
 Most clients report that bankruptcies drastically improve their circumstances.

-70) What is the discharge?
+70. What is the discharge?

-If you forget to add a debt you may add it on later . . . at a cost.
-If you have to file an amendment to add the debt on after the case closes you will have to pay another (299) filing fee.
-If the creditor is not listed they may garnish and attach property later.If you forget an asset like a car you might lose it.
+If you forget to add a debt you may add it on later, however, it is at a cost.
+Also, if you file an amendment to add the debt after the case closes you have to pay another (299) filing fee.
+In fact, if the creditor is not listed, they may garnish and attach property later.
+So, if you forget an asset like a car you might lose it.

-72) What is the “means test?”
+72. What is the “means test?”

-73) How is my retirement affected?
+73. How is my retirement affected?

-74) What if creditors continue to call?
+74. What if creditors continue to call?